Uniform in time weak propagation of chaos on the torus: Uniform weak propagation of chaos for McKean-Vlasov equations

 In the rest of the section, we focus on the regime $\kappa>1$.
-In that case, propagation of chaos cannot hold at time of order $t=N$ when $\kappa>1$ (see \cite{bertini:giacomin:poquet}).
-We refer to \cite{MR1970276} for a similar phenomenon in the Euclidean setting.
+In that case, propagation of chaos cannot hold at time of order $t=N$ (see \cite{bertini:giacomin:poquet} together with \cite{MR1970276} for a similar phenomenon in the Euclidean setting).
 In fact, the result of \cite{bertini:giacomin:poquet} has just been revisited by \cite{coppini2019long} (in the even more complex case when the interactions are subjected to a non-complete graph).
 The main idea therein is to show that, even though the particle system may strongly deviate from an invariant profile in time of order $N$, it stays close to the whole collection\footnote{Most of the time, we shall identify the densities that belong to ${\mathcal I}$ together with the probability measures that are driven by those densities.} ${\mathcal I}:=\{p_{\infty,\psi}, \psi \in {\mathbb T}\}$ for a time period that is nearly exponential in $N$.
 However, the rate of convergence is not addressed in \cite{coppini2019long}.
-Using the techniques developed in the previous section, we show here that, if the initial condition is not the uniform measure, we can retain a weak error of size $1/N$ in a long time period provided that we force the test function $\Phi$ in \eqref{main result intro formula} to be invariant by rotation (see Theorem \ref{main:thm:kuramoto} below).
+Using the techniques developed in the previous section, we show here that, if the initial condition is not ${\textrm{\rm Leb}}_{{\mathbb T}^d}$, we can retain a uniform weak error of size $1/N$ provided that we force the test functional $\Phi$ in \eqref{main result intro formula} to be invariant by rotation (see Theorem \ref{main:thm:kuramoto} below).
 We stress that the latter requirement on $\Phi$ is fully consistent with the point of view used in \cite{coppini2019long}.
 Our improvement is thus twofold: Not only do we get an explicit rate for the weak error, but we also manage to get a bound that holds uniformly in time (not only up until times that are exponential in $N$).
-Surely, the difference with respect to \cite{coppini2019long} and the references therein is that, in our work, the error is addressed in a weaker form.
-Therein, the convergence is indeed understood for the sup norm over the trajectory.
+Notice however that, in \cite{coppini2019long}, the convergence is understood for the sup norm over the trajectory (which is stronger).